PML-Official/PML-Official.github.io/README.md

 ## Features

-- **pmllanguage.com** is a custom coded website using (obvously) HTMl, CSS, JavaScript, and Markdown
+- **pmllanguage.com** is a custom coded website using (obvously) HTML, CSS, JavaScript, and Markdown
 - All Graphic design is custom including PML Logo and images

 ## PDF Markup Language